-Don’t change your expectations of Buttons’s behavior as he gets older.
-If you allow him on the couch when he’s a puppy, he’s going to assume that he’s allowed on the couch as an adult.
+Don’t change your expectations of your dog’s behavior as they get older.
+If you allow them on the couch when they’re a puppy, they’ll assume they’re allowed on the couch as an adult.

-Puppies go through a series of vaccinations that may not be complete until they reach 4 or 5 months of age.
-Before that series of inoculations has been finished, your puppy is more susceptible to the diseases that adult dogs rarely have to worry about.
+Puppies go through a series of vaccinations that may not be complete until they reach about 5 months of age.
+Before that series of inoculations is finished, your puppy is more susceptible to the diseases that adult dogs rarely have to worry about.

 The most common vaccinations are for:

-Some of these diseases can be fatal if contracted, so keep your pouncing puppy at a safe distance from other dogs until your veterinarian gives you the green light for safe socialization.
+Some of these diseases can be fatal if contracted, so keep your pouncing puppy at a safe distance from other dogs until your vet gives you the green light for socialization.

-3. Forgetting That Your Puppy Is a Dog
+3. Don’t Forget That Your Puppy Is a Dog

-The novelty of having a puppy can lead you to make certain choices that you might not make otherwise — like letting him eat from your plate at the dinner table.
+The novelty of having a puppy can lead you to make certain choices that you might not make otherwise — like letting them eat from your plate at the dinner table.